sweetnordic/timetracker/README.md

 ### Work Schedule & Off-time Management

 - Configure work schedule:
-  - Set workday duration in hours
+  - Set different work hours for each day of the week
   - Define workweek length in days
   - Set workday start and end times
   - Visual progress tracking for workday/week